richelbilderbeek/the_richel_setup/README.md

 }
 ```

-But, alas, that will not work.
+Alas, that will not work.
 Instead, the `main` function is relied upon.

-## I want to contribute!
+## I want to contribute

 See [CONTRIBUTING.md](CONTRIBUTING.md)